FHIR/ig-registry/tx-registry-doco.md

 * ```validation``` - the tool is validating the content of a resource (this may be in production or from the command line, or validator.fhir.org)
 * ```code-generation``` - the tool is generating some kind of code

-The primary purpose of the usage flag is so that an administrator caan deny access to the validator.
+The primary purpose of the usage flag is so that an administrator can deny access to the validator.
 This *might* be appropriate if the ecosystem is not a production grade system (e.g. tx.fhir.org) but there is concern that some users won't restrict themselves from using it operationally (which is not supported by tx.fhir.org for budget reasons)